 Retention and Custody of Procurement Records

-As required by the Compact or related agreements, including this guidance, the Accountable Entity must maintain procurement documentation (including contract amendments and contract assignments) as part of its records.
+As required by the Compact or related agreements, including this guidance, the Accountable Entity must maintain procurement and grant documentation (including contract amendments and contract assignments) as part of its records.
 In order to do this in a comprehensive manner, it is recommended that the Accountable Entity develop during Compact implementation a quality assurance ex-post review for all procurement files to be carried out periodically throughout the Compact Term.
 These files should also include the procurement agent’s procurement files.
 The objective of this review is to ensure compliance with all requirements stated in the PPG and these guidelines for each procurement process.
 The Accountable Entity, through its procurement agent, will be in charge of creating an inventory of all record files that will include an index/registry of all the procurement files, detailing documents that are included in the record, the location of the record, the number of documents, among other relevant information.
 This index/registry will serve as a useful resource for the entity that will be responsible for the safekeeping of these documents after the closure of the Compact, especially for future audits that may require the review of procurement records.
-All procurement files will be saved in either print and/or digital format (scanned), as applicable, and such process should be completed at least 15 days prior to the Compact End Date.
+All procurement files will be saved in print and/or digital format (scanned), as applicable, and such process should be completed at least 15 days prior to the Compact End Date.
 The Accountable Entity may want to outsource the digitalization of procurement files if deemed necessary and if funds and time are available.

 For guidance on retention of additional Compact-related documents, see Annex III.